KatherineMichel/creating-a-self-hosted-church-website/design-and-development/design-and-development.md

 ### Code Explainer

 The _config.yml file contains project configurations.
+The first file to be rendered is the index.html, which is the website homepage.

 ### Primary Folder and File Structure